GoogleCloudPlatform/ai-platform-samples/README.md

 - [Keras Idiomatic Programmer](https://github.com/GoogleCloudPlatform/keras-idiomatic-programmer) This repository contains content produced by Google Cloud AI Developer Relations for machine learning and artificial intelligence.
 The content covers a wide spectrum from educational, training, and research, covering from novices, junior/intermediate to advanced.
 - [Professional Services](https://github.com/GoogleCloudPlatform/professional-services), common solutions and tools developed by Google Cloud's Professional Services team.

-# Contributing a notebook
+## Contributing a notebook

-Only Googlers can contribute to this repo.
+Only Googlers may contribute to this repo.
 If you are a Googler,  please see [go/cloudai-notebook-workflow](http://go/cloudai-notebook-workflow) for instructions.

 ## Troubleshooting